 Applying wax can be harder than other methods; nonetheless, this is worth the time and effort because waxes can easily get into the nooks and crannies.

-Method 2: Waterproof Boots with Waterproofing Sprays
+Method 2: Waterproofing Sprays

 To apply the spraying method, you need to ensure your boots are clean and damp first.
 This waterproofing treatment works best on leather, suede, and synthetic materials.

 Start by running water into the thickness of your leather boots.
-The best time to do this is right after you have cleaned the shoes.
+The great time to do this is right after you have cleaned the shoes.
 It is worth mentioning that there is no need to run water all over your boots.